park612/TipCalculator/README.md

 The following **additional** features are implemented:
 - [ ] List anything else that you can get done to improve the app functionality!
-* [V] Display with the total amount divided by two, three, and four people.
+* [x] Display with the total amount divided by two, three, and four people.

 ## Video Walkthrough